$264M offered in Gulf oil sale held under climate compromise

 Louisiana’s complicated relationship with the industry also is illustrated by lawsuits filed by coastal parishes over decades of alleged damage to wetlands from dredging canals to service oil and gas drilling.

-ExxonMobil offered the high bids on 69 tracts in the northwest Gulf.
+ExxonMobil offered almost $10 million in high bids on 69 tracts in the northwest Gulf.
 The company in 2021 bid nearly $15 million for tracts in the same part of the Gulf, which includes shallow waters — less than 656 feet (200 meters) deep — where oil has mostly played out and there are few active leases.

-Analysts said the acquisitions appeared linked to Exxon's pursuit of a government-industry collaboration to capture and store carbon dioxide from industrial plants in the Houston Ship Channel.
+The acquisitions are likely linked to Exxon's pursuit of a government-industry collaboration to capture and store carbon dioxide from industrial plants in the Houston Ship Channel, analysts said.

-The carbon dioxide would be carried away in pipelines and injected deep under the floor of the Gulf of Mexico, a process known as carbon capture and sequestration, or CCS.
-Oil and gas companies are banking on carbon capture to extend the lifespan of their fossil fuel facilities, but critics say the technology is unproven and less effective than switching to renewable wind and solar energy.
+The carbon dioxide would be moved in pipelines and injected deep under the floor of the Gulf of Mexico, a process known as carbon capture and sequestration, or CCS.
+Oil and gas companies are banking on carbon capture to extend the lifespan of fossil fuel facilities, but critics say the technology is unproven and less effective than switching to renewable energy.

 All the leases being sold are for oil and gas exploration and development only, federal officials said.

-That means Exxon would need Interior Department cooperation to revise its lease agreements before the company could pursue carbon capture, said Justin Rostant, a principal analyst with industry consulting firm Wood Mackenzie.
+That means Exxon needs Interior Department cooperation to revise its lease agreements before the company pursues carbon capture, said Justin Rostant, a principal analyst with industry consulting firm Wood Mackenzie.

 “There might be some risks associated with whether they're actually able to use it for carbon capture,” Rostant said.
-“I'm not sure how that's going to play out for Exxon.”
+“That is a big question mark."

 ExxonMobil spokesperson Todd Spitler declined to say if there was a link between its bids and the ship channel proposal.

-“We will work with the Department of Interior on plans for the blocks once they are awarded,” he said.
+Before bidding results were announced, representatives from the American Petroleum Institute and National Ocean Industries Alliance were calling for more lease sales so companies can start exploration work.

-Before the final bidding results were announced, representatives from the American Petroleum Institute and National Ocean Industries Alliance were calling for more lease sales to be scheduled so companies can start exploration work.
+“There’s been a lot of talk from the administration about taking climate change seriously and moving our economy away from fossil fuels, and yet we continue to see massive oil and gas projects, both onshore with Willow and offshore in the Gulf of Mexico,” said George Torgun, an Earthjustice attorney representing environmental groups in the pending lawsuit.

-“There’s been a lot of talk from the administration about taking climate change seriously and moving our economy away from fossil fuels, and yet we continue to see massive oil and gas projects, both onshore with Willow and offshore in the Gulf of Mexico,” said George Torgun, an attorney with Earthjustice representing environmental groups in the case.
+Many of the leases sold Wednesday were in deep waters, which Torgun said increases the chance of another major oil spill like BP's Deepwater Horizon disaster in 2010.

 In coming months the administration plans to auction more than 500 square miles (1,400 square kilometers) of onshore oil and gas leases in Wyoming, New Mexico, Montana, Nevada and other states.